panva/jose/SECURITY.md

 The application is responsible for its own authentication and authorization policy.
 This includes deciding accepted issuers, audiences, subjects, token types, required claims, maximum token age, replay prevention, nonce validation, revocation, session binding, custom claim schemas, and all authorization decisions.
 Missing or unexpected claims are application policy issues unless the relevant `jose` validation option was used and bypassed.

+For SD-JWT, application policy also includes choosing the accepted serialization, deciding which claims and Disclosures are required or permitted, and deciding whether Key Binding is forbidden or required.
+When Key Binding is required, the application must supply appropriate holder-key trust, signature algorithm, audience, fresh nonce, maximum-age, and replay-prevention policy.
+Successful cryptographic verification does not by itself establish that the resulting selective disclosure satisfies the application's credential or authorization policy.

+The SD-JWT API implements RFC 9901 primitives, not every application profile built on them.
+Issuer and Holder signatures use asymmetric keys.
+Applications using SD-JWT VC must separately enforce the profile's media type, integrity-protected explicit type, credential type and schema, non-selectively disclosable claims, Issuer key discovery and authorization, credential status, and any Type Metadata processing.
+SD-JWT provides selective disclosure rather than encryption, anonymity, or guaranteed unlinkability; credentials and Disclosures still require confidential transport and appropriate privacy controls.

+#### Application Callbacks

+Callbacks supplied by the application, including dynamic key resolvers, holder-key resolvers, fetch implementations, and cache implementations, are trusted application code.
+They can receive attacker-controlled headers, tokens, claims, confirmation methods, URLs, or key identifiers.
+The application is responsible for validating those values and returning a key or result appropriate for its own trust policy.
+Security failures caused by a malicious or incorrectly implemented callback are outside this library's threat model.

+#### Mutable Values and Retained State

+Values returned by this library, including payloads, protected and unprotected headers, Disclosures, and result objects, are ordinary mutable JavaScript values and are not deep-frozen.
+Verification, decryption, or Disclosure processing establishes properties of the input and returned values at the time the operation completes.
+If application code subsequently mutates a returned value, the modified value must not be treated as authenticated or otherwise covered by the completed cryptographic operation.
+Applications that share results across trust boundaries or require immutable records are responsible for copying or freezing them.

+An `SDJWTCredential` retains isolated internal snapshots for subsequent presentation operations.
+Mutating its exposed payload, headers, or Disclosure metadata does not mutate the verified state used to produce later presentations.
+This retained-state isolation does not make the exposed values immutable or authenticate application modifications to them.

 #### Token String Identity

 Applications should not treat the original string value of a verified or decrypted JWT, JWS, or JWE as a canonical security identity unless they define and enforce their own canonicalization.
 JOSE processing operates on decoded byte sequences and parsed JSON values.
 Different textual base64url encodings can decode to the same byte representation of fields such as signatures, authentication tags, encrypted keys, or ciphertext.
 Authorization, authentication, replay detection, revocation, cache keys, and session binding should be based on validated claims, resolved keys, validated protected headers, decoded bytes, or an application-defined canonical representation rather than raw token string equality.